MAXIQUID/BeaverCity/README.md

-Project Terrific is your go-to free public FiveM Roleplay server built on the QBcore base.
+Beaver City is your go-to free public FiveM Roleplay server built on the QBcore base.
 Dive into a world of roleplay without the hassle of setup – it's all pre-configured for you!

 🌟 Features
 Plug and Play: No coding expertise?
 No problem!
 Our server is pre-built, allowing you to jump straight into the action.